 “We can’t thank our Lord enough because even after being challenged we had a skill that could survive us then, till now.
 From our childhood days, we knew hand embroidery in bits and pieces and it didn’t even take us days to imbibe this skill, which is now our bread and butter”.
 Tariq said

 At this point, Tariq’s sister entered the room and interrupted our discussion.
 “Godde cheyiw chai” (Have tea first).
 Pouring tea into beautifully hand painted cups, the father of these specially abled sons went into raptures about its preparation.
-“This tea has been prepared with pure milk, not the adultered one you get in the city”, he proudly said.
-Fully conscious of the condition of his three sons, Mohammed Sultan Mir had purchased three cows whose milk they consumed and perhaps sold too to run expenses of everyday.
-Meanwhile for us what was more impressive than the tea was the hospitality of this helpless old man, who seemed to be waiting on his turn of expressing his long lived grief.
+“This tea has been prepared with pure milk, not the adulterated one you get in the city”, he proudly said.
+Fully conscious of the condition of his three sons, Mohammed Sultan Mir had purchased three cows whose milk they consumed and perhaps sold too to run expenses everyday.
+Meanwhile , what was more impressive than the tea was the hospitality of this helpless old man, who seemed to be waiting for his turn to express his long lived grief.
 But since we had planned to cover the next set of special hands first, we went straight to this shy person sitting by the centre of splintered wooden window sills.

 “This disability has confined us to our home.
 Other artisans move physically to the city and showcase their work, but we need someone who gets us work from the city and when we complete it, take it back and pay us what we deserve”.
 With a pain in his eyes and a long sigh he continued.